amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-standalone-sdk.md

 Session Replay instrumentation happens in the context of an Amplitude Project.
 Your replay quota is defined on the Organization level.
 As a result, you may have multiple Session Replay implementations, across multiple projects each with their own sample rate, that pull from the same quota.
 {{/partial:admonition}}

-Alternatively, use script tags to instrument Session Replay:
+You can also use script tags to instrument Session Replay:

 ```js
 <script src="https://cdn.amplitude.com/libs/session-replay-browser-1.10.0-min.js.gz"></script>